da-x/rust-proc-macros-intro-and-tips/slides.md

 }
 ```

-See the [rest of the example](https://github.com/dtolnay/syn/blob/fa1a855ea02661cf79e7d6af1e60b5a4a08698ac/examples/lazy-static/lazy-static/src/lib.rs) in `syn` repo.
+See the [rest of the example](https://github.com/dtolnay/syn/blob/fa1a855ea02661cf79e7d6af1e60b5a4a08698ac/examples/lazy-static/lazy-static/src/lib.rs) in `syn` repo

 ---

 ## The `quote` crate

 - Provides the `quote` macro that generates a token stream.
 Supports interpolation of other token
-streams or typed AST fragments in a syntax similar to declarative macros.
+streams or typed AST fragments in a syntax similar to declarative macros

 ```rust
 let sometype = quote! { Vec<u64> };